EudyContreras/Chronox.NetCore/README.md

 **Parsing performance:**

-Due to the fact that most of the work done by **Chronox** happens when it is built parsing times are pretty fast.
+Due to the fact that most of the work done by `Chronox` happens when it is built parsing times are pretty fast.
 The usual parsing time does not exceed 1 millisecond.
 There are some edge cases in which chronox may take up to 60 milliseconds in order to return a result.
-The lenght of the string and the amount of pre-processors/scanners used will also affect the parsing performance. **Chronox** in its current state can be further optimized and it will be optimized in a near future.
+The lenght of the string and the amount of pre-processors/scanners used will also affect the parsing performance. `Chrono` in its current state can be further optimized and it will be optimized in a near future.

 ## Datasets and Instructions:

-In order to add support to a language **Chronox** uses datasets which contain instructions which the system uses in order to parse a given input.
+In order to add support to a language `Chronox` uses datasets which contain instructions which the system uses in order to parse a given input.
 For a DataSet template please please refere to: [Template].
 The dataset allowes the user to deal with some language specific rules and exceptions.

 In order to achieve the best result please read the guidelines and descriptions.
 The language files work directly with the parser in order to provide support for different laguages.
 If you wish add to support to a language simply specified the equivalent variations to be used by the parser when converting, along with the optional regex patterns for the variations.
 In addition you may also provide additional information in order to inrease parsing accuracy.